abelny56/CPAL/README.md

 # CPAL

-This project provides the code and results for 'CPAL: Cross-Prompting Agent of Large Vision Model for Multi-Modal Semantic Segmentation'
+This project provides the code and results for 'CPAL: Cross-Prompting Adapter of Large Vision Foundation Model for Multi-Modal Semantic Segmentation'

 The source code will be released upon publication.